facebook/flow/docs/support.md

 **Flow** is worked on full-time by Facebook's developer infrastructure team.
 They're often around and available for questions.

-## Google Groups mailing list
+## GitHub issues

-The [flowtype Google Group](https://groups.google.com/forum/#!forum/flowtype) is a good place to ask questions and find answers.
+The [GitHub issues](https://github.com/facebook/flow/issues) page is a good place to ask questions, find answers, and report issues.

 ## IRC